nationalarchives/tdr-github-actions/README.md

 ```

 ### Test
-This workflow test the custom actions and runs on push and pull request creation.
+This workflow tests the custom actions and runs on push and pull request creation.
 It carries out the following steps:
 * Adds the string 111111111111 to a tmp file and adds it.
 * Runs the git secrets custom action.
 * Checks that the git secrets call fails.